melo/docker-mkdocs-alpine/README.md

 Allows us to use the mkdocs command on our projects to generate documentation.

+## Quick Start

+From the command line, you can obtain an explanation on how to use with:

+    docker run -i --rm melopt/mkdocs

+This will guide you on how to use this image effectively during your documentation writing process.

 # Creating a Static Site

 At the end of this proces you'll have a very tiny nginx-based image that will launch a HTTP site